pcraciunoiu/embrangler_pelican/content/posts/2024-12-25-belated-birthday-resolutions.md

 7. Privacy - the need for solitude or separateness
 8. Flexibility - the ability to adapt to different environments, situations or change
 9. Education - placing importance on learning and education
-10. Achievement - places importance on the fulfillment of activities, golf, tasks or work
+10. Achievement - places importance on the fulfillment of activities, goals, tasks or work

-Rereading my 2023 reflections, I find myself having stressed or urgently chased solving problems, especially at work.
+Rereading my 2024 reflections, I find myself having stressed or urgently chased solving problems, especially at work.
 The last quarter of the year especially felt too busy, too intense.
 Adding to that, my parents are getting older and struggling with certain things.

 Another big theme for me over the years has been feeling the pressure of time.
 How can I - reframe my perspective to feel like I have plenty of time?